gabboraron/Play_with_Docker_Classroom/README.md

 # STEP 8: Define the entry point of the process that runs in the container
 ENTRYPOINT ["dotnet", "website.dll"]
 ````
-> There are several commands in this file that allow us to manipulate the image structure.
+> Several commands in  [this file](https://docs.docker.com/reference/dockerfile/) that allow us to manipulate the image structure.
 For example, the `COPY` command copies the content from a specific folder on the local machine to the container image we're building.
 >
+> The [`WORKDIR`](https://docs.docker.com/reference/dockerfile/#workdir) `/path/to/workdir` changes the working directory for `RUN`, `CMD`, `ENTRYPOINT`, `COPY` and `ADD` instructions that follow it in the Dockerfile. ⚠️ ***If the `WORKDIR` doesn't exist, it will be created even if it's not used in any subsequent Dockerfile instruction!*** [Simple definition](https://www.educative.io/answers/what-is-the-workdir-command-in-docker): *"The WORKDIR command is used to define the working directory of a Docker container at any given time."*
+>
 > Recall that earlier, we mentioned that Docker images make use of `unionfs`.
 Each of these steps creates a cached container image as we build the final container image.
-These temporary images are layered on top of the previous image and presented as single image once all steps complete.
+These temporary images are layered on top of the previous image and presented as a single image once all steps are complete.
 >
 > Finally, notice the last step, *step 8.* The `ENTRYPOINT` in the file indicates which process will execute once we run a container from an image.
 If there's no `ENTRYPOINT` or another process to be executed, Docker will interpret that as there's nothing for the container to do, and the container will exit.
 >